theme-next/hexo-theme-next/.github/PULL_REQUEST_TEMPLATE.md

 + `url_changed` can **only** take effect when `url` has been already configured
 + if `url_changed` is not configured, your avatar will remain as it is

+But after reviewing,  it seems to cause a new problem:

+If users would like to add some events on site-author-image, the events will be overwritten for the highest priority of events defined in HTML tags.

+I wonder if there's any other solutions.